Diimoo/callosum/CONTRIBUTING.md

 powershell -Command "uvicorn model_server.main:app --reload --port 9000"
 ```

-The first time running Onyx, you will need to run the DB migrations for Postgres.
+The first time running Callosum, you will need to run the DB migrations for Postgres.
 After the first time, this is no longer required unless the DB models change.

-Navigate to `onyx/backend` and with the venv active, run:
+Navigate to `callosum/backend` and with the venv active, run:

 ```bash
 alembic upgrade head